artem78/s60-maps/docs/CONTRIBUTING.md

 Make your pull request to the `develop` branch and do not touch `master`.

 # Localization

+**Many localization strings need to be translated!
+We need translators for update them.**

 If you can help with translation of S60Maps to your language please read [this instruction](https://github.com/artem78/s60-maps/wiki/How-to-create-new-translation) how to do this.